syiming/cs174a_escape_cube/README.md

 - **Collision detection** to check whether enemies hit the player and whether the bullets hit the enemies

 - **Shadowing** to generate shadows of objects in the arena due to the light source

+- **Physical Simulation** for dropping bullet shell and shooting bullet.